matthias-reis/carda-gatsby/content/articles/2021/10/do-no-harm-new-album-by-arvensis.md

 The message of my album is to **do no harm** to others and yourself.
 And those are the life values that I try to uphold.

 My favourite track is definitely "The Only Thing Left".
 It is the last track on the album as I feel the lyrics at the end send a powerful message: "Here I stand: No!
 Here I stand.
-The Spirit's alive – I couldn't believe it!
-I always believe the worst!
-The only the left the Goddess is here!"
+Spirit's ALIVE—I couldn't believe it!
+I believe the worst!
+The only thing left, the GODDESS is here!!!"
 This message means everything to me.

 **Anne:** Thanks for these precious insights and all the detail about your new album!
 I wish you much success with it!